eladjmc/bank-frontend-react/README.md

 ```

-This will start the React development server on port 3000 and the Express server on port 5000.
+This will start the React development server on port 3000.

 ## Front-End